MekhyW/ENNARD-RoboCup_RescueMaze_2018/README.md

 # ENNARD - RoboCup Rescue Maze 2018
 ###### Autonomous navigation and victim-identifying robot, created to compete in RoboCup Junior Brazil Open 2018.
-The robot achieved 1st place out of 17 at the category.
+The robot achieved 1st place out of 17 at the category, claiming the title of national champion.

 ### ![Ennard](Ennard.png)